AdamAndreasFischer/base-pose-sequencing/README.md

-# base-pose-sequencing
+# Base pose sequencing from visual inputs
-Master thesis repo.
+This is the repo of my master thesis "Base pose sequencing from visual inputs"